 The school raises funds through the work of the St Ann's Friends and Family Association (SAFFA) who fundraise throughout the year.
-This has involved the Summer and Christmas Fayre, discos for pupils and family nights.
+This has involved the Sponsored Walk and Christmas Fayre, for pupils and families.
 There have been no complaints received in relation to this.
-The school makes clear that all fund raising carried out is of a voluntary nature and used to support the school in educating the pupils.
+The school makes clear that all fund raising conducted is of a voluntary nature and used to support the school in educating the pupils.